 Canal de l'Ile Jeanty - Dunkerque (Bassin de Commerce) Route Jonction

-Canal de l'Ile Jeanty - Dunkerque (Bassin de Commerce) Route Jonction is a minor waterways place at the junction of the Canal de l'Ile Jeanty with the Dunkerque (Bassin de Commerce) Route.
+Canal de l'Ile Jeanty - Dunkerque (Bassin de Commerce) Route Jonction is on the Canal de l'Ile Jeanty just past the junction with The North Walsham and Dilham Canal.

 Mouseover for more information or show routes to facility